FAQ with lots of information about buying Italian property, purchase process. Frequently asked questions about buying property in Italy.

 What annual costs are there?
 How should I pay them?

-Local council tax – TASI (formerly IMU/ICI) (needs to be paid twice a year at the post office – no bill is sent.)
+Local council tax – IMU (formerly ICI) – payable only by non residents.
+This needs to be paid twice a year at the post office – no bill is sent.
+Most people use a local accountant or property manager to calculate it.

 If you buy a property which is part of a condominium, e.g. with shared pool and grounds, lighting etc, then there will be annual condominium fees to pay which usually range from about €200 to €1000/year unless it is a particularly luxurious property with many amenities in which case costs could be higher.